Dwayne ‘The Rock’ Johnson Commands Attention In Latest Instagram Video

 — Dwayne Johnson (@TheRock) November 9, 2018

-In addition to working out to keep in shape, the actor has a great deal of projects currently on his plate.
+In addition to working out to keep in shape, the actor has plenty of projects currently on his plate.
 Johnson’s schedule includes hosting The Titan Games in January, hitting the big screen in Fighting With My Family in March, and finishing up the production of Hobbs and Shaw which is slated with a release date in August of next year.